warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-oapp/test/run-a-local-chain.md

     After you enter the passphrase, the node will return the validator address and a mnemonic phrase.
 Note them down: you'll need this data for recovering your account if necessary.
     :::

 3. Add a genesis account.
-Specify your validator name and the amount of tokens staked:
+Specify your validator name and the number of tokens staked:

     ```sh
     wardend genesis add-genesis-account my-validator-name 100000000000stake